BlogCategoriesCompareAbout

 Mixtral 8x7B achieves 70.6% on MMLU (December 2023 benchmarks).
 Mixtral 8x7B runs on 24GB VRAM with vLLM engine.
 Mixtral 8x7B generates 40 tokens/second on RTX 4090.

-Community tests show Mixtral 8x7B uses 30% less power than dense models like Claude 3.5 Sonnet (June 2024) on equivalent hardware.
+Community tests show Mixtral 8x7B uses 30% less power than dense models on equivalent hardware.

 Mistral Large and Codestral: Enterprise-Grade Capabilities